 In January 1856 the captain of the Decatur obtained information that masses of Indian warriors from eastern Washington were crossing Lake Washington via canoe, on their way to attack the settlement at today’s downtown Seattle.
-The Decatur had been summoned to protect the little settlement at Seattle and the timing was providential, as the ship was there and ready on the day of the actual attack.
+The Decatur had been summoned to protect the little settlement at Seattle and the timing was providential, as the ship was there and ready on the day of the actual attack on January 26th.
 Return fire from the ship’s cannon reached up and over Third Avenue into the forest, and the Indians retreated.

 In the 1930s two granddaughters of Seattle founder Arthur Denny began writing down the stories they had been told as they were growing up.
 The Battle of Seattle was always told to them as one of the most critical days of early times even though the battle only lasted one day.
 Most of the settlers had to stay in the blockhouse for the rest of the winter because their cabins had been burned down and food supplies destroyed.
 In the blockhouse in March 1856, David Denny’s wife Louisa gave birth to their second daughter, whom they named Madge Decatur.